 2. Planting - On the surface of the soil, arrange the bulbs with their pointed tips up, as above.
 Then add more soil to just cover the bulbs.
 When all is finished, you should have a one-inch opening between soil and pot rim to allow for future watering.

-3. Soaking - In a sink or dishpan filled with water, immerse the pot to within an inch of its rim, and let it remain for several minutes, or until the soil has taken up all the moisture it can hold.
+3. Soaking - In a sink or dishpan filled with water, immerse the pot to within an inch of its rim, and let it remain there for several minutes, or until the surface soil looks and feels wet.
 Avoid top watering until roots have formed, lest your careful planting-arrangement become undone.

-4. Chilling - Dutch tulips insist on 12 weeks of darkness and a cold temperature (35-45 degrees) while roots grow.
+4. Chilling - Tulips insist on 12 weeks of darkness and a cold temperature (35-45 degrees) while roots grow.
 Some years I set the potted bulbs in my spare refrigerator.
-Other years they go into the closet of my unheated mud-room.
+Other years they go into the closet in my unheated mud-room.
 If your cellar stays reliably cold but above freezing, you can place your bulbs there.

 5. Bring the bulbs to a sunny, cool window.
 In January, transfer the tulips to a window that receives full sun.
 Try to keep temperatures on the cool side — 65 degrees maximum.
 Flowers will emerge about 4 weeks later.